• Home Basics

 Printing Instructions:

-- Hanging File Folder—Covers: If possible, print on 8.5 X 11 sticker paper.
-If not, print on 8.5 X 11 card stock or printer paper and use clear shipping tape to attach to the container.
+2. Hanging File Folder—Covers: If possible, print on 8.5 X 11 sticker paper.
+If not, print on 8.5 x 11-inch card stock or printer paper and use clear shipping tape to attach it to the container.

-- Front Bin Label: Print on 8.5 X 11 sticker paper if possible.
-If not, print on 8.5 X 11 card stock or printer paper and use clear shipping tape to tape to the container.
+4. Front Bin Label: Print on 8.5 x 11-inch sticker paper, if possible.
+If not, print on 8.5 x 11 card stock or printer paper and use clear shipping tape to attach it to the container.

 Want to edit the template yourself?
 You are in luck!
 Due to popular demand, we have added these printables to our shop, and you can now edit our templates!

-Click Here to BUY Memory Bin Printable Templates
+Click Here for Editable Memory Bin Printable Templates

-Click Here to BUY Memory Bin Printable Templates
+Click Here for Editable Memory Bin Printable Templates

 I really hope this system helps you organize your kiddos’ school papers for good!
 If you have any other ideas, share them below!